AntonKhorev/webgl-starter/readme.md

 This is a javascript library intended to be used on a web page that contains a *WebGL* example generator and provides the user interface for it.
 The user interface consists of dropdown selectors and numeric inputs to tune the generated code, which is presented below the inputs.
 The generated code is another web page that is supposed to be either saved by the user or opened in a new browser window.
+The code looks as if it was hand-written.

 ## Usage